 Do I have to pay an excess if the accident was not my fault?

 You do not have to pay an excess if you have a no-fault accident with another vehicle.

 A no-fault accident is one that meets the following criteria:

-- we decide the driver of another vehicle (or another person) was entirely at fault, and
+- with all available evidence, it is reasonable for us to decide the driver of the other vehicle (or another person) is entirely at fault, and

-- you tell us the at-fault driver’s full name, address, and vehicle registration number.
+- you tell us (or we can obtain) the at-fault driver’s full name, address, and vehicle registration number.